wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

 ??? note "Support for case-sensitive usernames"

-    If you are going to have case-sensitive usernames, you need to add the following properties to the deployment.toml file.
+    WSO2 Identity Server supports case-insensitive usernames by default.
+Hence, if you need to have case-sensitive usernames, you need to configure the following properties. you need to add the following properties to the deployment.toml file.

     For Primary Userstores